Sartr3/Sartr3/README.md

 - 👋 Hi, I’m @Sartr3, but you can call me Andre
 - 👀 I’m interested in work with BackEnd Development
 - 🌱 I’m currently learning Go language.
-- 💞️ I’m looking to collaborate improving security in the area
+- 💞️ I’m looking for collaborate improving security in the area
 - 📫 How to reach me >> lockedinexistence@gmail.com

 <!---